 Address: 1841 Taylor Ave, Louisville, KY 40213, United States

 Opening hours: Wed - Mon: 8:30am - 8pm (closed on Tue)

-Kentucky Derby is one of the most famous attractions of Louisville and it’s a great activity to do alone.
+Kentucky Derby is one of the most famous attractions in Louisville and it’s a great activity to do alone.
 And those interested in learning more about its history can pay a visit to Kentucky Derby Museum.
-This two-level museum offers a range of exhibits that includes artifacts, photographs, trophies and other immersive displays.
-After exploring the museum, you can also enjoy a guided walking tour of Churchill Downs Racetrack.
+This two-level museum offers a range of exhibits that includes artifacts, photographs, trophies, and other immersive displays.
+After exploring the fantastic museum, you can also enjoy a guided walking tour of Churchill Downs Racetrack.
 This family-friendly attraction is a must-visit for all horse-racing enthusiasts.